mondoohq/samples/gke/README.md

 ---

+### Enumerate Privileges of the service account running the container

 **Now you can query the Node API if the service account on the pod has sufficient permissions to create a pod**

 ```bash